|

 As a museum of ancient Chinese art, Shanghai Museum possesses a

-calligraphy is specially celebrated in the world.
-Founded and first
+painting and calligraphy is specially celebrated in the world.

-open to the public in the building previously of the horseracing club
+Founded and first open to the public in the building previously of

-quickly in aspects of acquisition, conservation, research, exhibition,
+museum developed very quickly in aspects of acquisition,

-The whole construction took three years, from August 1993 to its
+took three years, from August 1993 to its inauguration on October

-ancient Chinese philosophy that the square earth is under the round
+philosophy that the square earth is under the round sky, is a

-feature and modern spirit.
-The present Shanghai Museum has eleven
+modern spirit.
+The present Shanghai Museum has eleven galleries and

 Use your browsers "Go Back" button to return to the